USPS VS UPS VS FedEx: Which Shipping Carrier Is The Best?

 While USPS is great for many purposes, it is by no means a perfect solution.
 Here are a few of the downfalls you’ll have to look out for:

 - Tracking Is Not Great: While USPS has improved its reliability in recent years, packages still go missing from time to time.
 The USPS’s less-than-perfect tracking system does not help matters when deliveries are delayed or lost.
-For better tracking capabilities, you’ll have to look into more expensive package delivery alternatives.
+You’ll have to look into more expensive package delivery alternatives for better tracking capabilities.

-- Poor Customer Service: Merchants report that when packages do go missing, it can be difficult to have them located and to get the refund you’ve been assured.
+- Poor Customer Service: Merchants report that when packages go missing, it can be difficult to locate them and get the refund you’ve been assured.
 Some other customer service complaints involve lost packages, the fact that the system is hard to navigate by customers, and long hold times.
 To get the affordable shipping rates USPS offers, it appears you’ll have to sacrifice a bit in terms of customer service.

 What FedEx Is Best For & Why

-FedEx is best for large shipments, express deliveries, and for merchants who need to track their shipments.
+FedEx is best for large shipments, express deliveries, and merchants who need to track their shipments.

 As always, you should compare shipping rates with UPS and USPS to make sure you’re getting the best service for your money.